Certificates in Creativity and Innovation

 Drexel serves as headquarters for the American Creativity Association (ACA), affording students access to some of the world’s most prominent thinkers, researchers, and writers in the field of creativity and innovation.
 In addition, the Drexel/Torrance Center for Creativity and Innovation, directed by Dr. Fredricka Reisman, is housed directly in the School.
 The center promotes creativity using programs that cultivate skills in creative thinking, innovative leadership practices, and problem-solving techniques.
 Through the process of creative thought, the Center’s work enhances an individual's ability to imagine new ideas by learning to envision that which cannot immediately be seen.

 The graduate certificate in Creativity and Innovation is comprised of 18 credits of courses, based on both strong theoretical foundations and practical application, that allow students to gain skills that will help them practice creativity in their career of choice.

-The Graduate Certificate in Creativity and Innovation curriculum and course descriptions may be found in the Drexel Online Course Catalog.
+The Graduate Certificate in Creativity and Innovation curriculum and course descriptions may be found in the Drexel University Course Catalog.

 Required Courses - 18 Credits

 The undergraduate certificate in Creativity and Innovation is comprised of 18 to 20 credits of courses based on both strong theoretical foundations and practical application that allow serious students to become experts in the field of creativity.